What to Do With Your Home After a Divorce?

 fees for canceling the mortgage registration.

 Did you use your own savings to purchase the home?
 If so, you are entitled to this amount.
-Even if the purchase of the home involved an unequal division of costs, this will affect the distribution of the sale proceeds.
+Even if the purchase of the home was financed on an unequal basis, this affects the distribution of the sale price.

 Option 2: Buying out your ex-partner